-Meals provided on a 2 day trip: Meals provided on a 3 day trip: Day 1: Lunch, Dinner Day 2: Breakfast, Lunch Day 1: Lunch, Dinner Day 2: Breakfast, Lunch, Dinner Day 3: Breakfast, Lunch Meals NOT provided Meals NOT provided Day 1: Breakfast Day 1: Breakfast Day 2: Dinner (if necessary) Day 3: Dinner (if necessary)

-For meals which are not provided, participants are encouraged to bring cash, credit or debit card to be able to purchase food while on the road.
-Participants are encouraged to bring their own food for these meals, there will be no way to heat up meals

-Outdoor Adventures is a participation based program.
+Meals provided on a 2 day trip: Meals provided on a 3 day trip: Day 1: Lunch, Dinner Day 2: Breakfast, Lunch Day 1: Lunch, Dinner Day 2: Breakfast, Lunch, Dinner Day 3: Breakfast, Lunch Meals NOT provided Meals NOT provided Day 1: Breakfast Day 1: Breakfast Day 2: Dinner (if necessary) Day 3: Dinner (if necessary) For meals which are not provided, participants are encouraged to bring cash, credit or debit card to be able to purchase food while on the road.
+Participants are also welcome to bring their own food for these meals, however refrigeration may not be available.
+Outdoor Adventures is a participation based program. group dishes. o help cook meals and also clean